Tygron/python-tygronsdk/README.md

 Software Development Kit in Python for interacting with the Tygron Platform.

+This SDK is offered as-is, under the MIT license.
+This SDK is not part of the core Tygron Platform technology.

 ## Using the sdk:

 Add as a module to a python project, ideally in a folder named "tygronsdk".
 It is then possible to import the sdk with: